microsoft/art/azureml/README.md

 The web service is deployed through `deploy_score_aks.py` to an inference cluster on Azure Kupernetes Service.
 It tries to first update an existing service, but if that fails it will create either a new service or a new cluster and service.

 The service can be deployed to a cluster or locally.
 Make sure the workspace settings are correct before running (https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py).
 The settings for the inference cluster can be changed in gpu_aks_config.
-To deploy it locally, run `deploy_score_local.py`.The service can be deployed to a cluster or locally.
-Make sure the workspace settings are correct before running (https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py).
-The settings for the inference cluster can be changed in gpu_aks_config.
 To deploy it locally, run `deploy_score_local.py`.